Follow the steps below to start the financial aid process.

 Video for Students and Parents: Completing the FAFSA via Mobile App

 Step 1: Submit your free FAFSA application

-Visit http://www.fafsa.ed.gov/ and use MTC’s federal school code: 010736.
+Visit FAFSA application site and use MTC’s federal school code: 010736.
 You must submit your application 30 days before the fee payment deadline.

 Worksheets are available online or in the MTC Financial Aid Office if you need assistance.
-You or your parents may apply for a FSA ID while completing the FAFSA application, if you haven’t already.
+You or your parents may apply for an FSA ID while completing the FAFSA application if you haven’t already.

 Step 2: Request an IRS tax return transcript

 Visit http://www.irs.gov/Individuals/Get-Transcript or call the IRS at (800) 908-9946.